Dap Chhuon

 Chhuon became Sihanouk's Internal Security Minister, and the Governor of Siem Reap Province.
-Although he had begun his career fighting alongside the Viet Minh, Chhuon's increasingly strident anticommunism caused him to be suggested by Robert McClintock, the US Ambassador to Cambodia between 1954 and 1956, to cultivate as a possible replacement for Sihanouk.
+Although he had begun his career fighting alongside the Viet Minh, Chhuon's increasingly strident anti-communism caused him to be suggested by Robert McClintock, the US Ambassador to Cambodia between 1954 and 1956, to be cultivated as a possible replacement for Sihanouk.
 His disagreements with Sihanouk over the latter's courting of communist China led to him being dropped from the cabinet in 1957, however, and he began to openly break with Sihanouk's regime.

-In 1959 Chhuon was exposed in an allegedly Central Intelligence Agency-funded coup plot (the "Dap Chhuon Plot" or Bangkok Plot), and Sihanouk ordered his arrest.
-According to one account, Chhuon was surprised at his home by Lon Nol's security forces and despite escaping clad only in an under-sarong, he was quickly recaptured and killed.
-Sihanouk was later to claim that Lon Nol had secretly ordered Chhuon to be shot at capture in order to avoid being implicated in the coup himself.
+In 1959 Chhuon was exposed in an allegedly Central Intelligence Agency-funded coup plot (the "Dap Chhuon Plot" or Bangkok Plot).
+Spies reported to Sihanouk that Dap Chhuon planned, with help from Thailand, to assassinate him, overthrow the monarchy and establish an anti-Communist republic.
+Sihanouk sent a battalion to Siem Reap with orders to get Dap Chhuon.

+According to one account, Chhuon was surprised at his home by Lon Nol's security forces and, despite escaping clad only in an under-sarong, he was quickly recaptured and killed.
+Sihanouk was later to claim that Lon Nol had secretly ordered the killing of Chhuon in order to avoid being implicated in the coup himself.

-One of Chhuon's brothers, Kem Srey, was closely associated with him in his political activities and another brother, Kem Penh, was an international arms dealer.
+One of Chhuon's brothers, Kem Srey, was closely associated with him in his political activities; another brother, Kem Penh, was an international arms dealer.
 A half-brother, Slat Peou (1929–60), an embassy worker and later the Sangkum delegate for Siem Reap, was executed for his involvement in the 1959 plot.